 UC Davis conducts exit surveys of all staff who leave UC Davis or UC Davis Health

-Beginning in Spring 2020, UC Davis will implement exit surveys of departing staff.
+Beginning in August 2020, Human Resources will implement exit surveys of staff employees separating from employment at UC Davis and UC Davis Health.
 UC Davis exit surveys will remain completely confidential and will be administered by a third party, Gartner.